 - Active MHBS Members (Bands & Businesses) receive discounted advertising rates for as little as $20 per month.
 Non-member rates start at $30 per month.
 Membership does have privileges!
 Your band or business ad will have premium placement in the weekly Blues Insider newsletter as well as on the home page of this website!
 Contact us today to start your promotion!

 For general email submissions - email us at: email@example.com

 To email us your show submissions - email us at: firstname.lastname@example.org

 You may also contact us via the contact form below.

 CLICK HERE TO READ OUR BYLAWS

 MHBS Board of Directors

 Julie is an educator in a prominent school district in Colorado.
 She is a dedicated blues fan with valuable experience serving on boards of non-profit organizations.
-She is the President of Columbine Poets, Inc. and also the Judges Chair for the National Federation of State Poetry Societies.
-She is the sole founder and organizer of the three day Ziggies Poetry Festival held every year in August and host of Performance Poetry which takes place twice a month.
+She is the President of Columbine Poets, Inc. and also the Judges Chair, and First President for the National Federation of State Poetry Societies.

 Murat Iyigun – Treasurer